cloudControl/documentation/Platform Documentation.md

 Depending on the [stack](#stack) your app is running on, you may have to edit the app's `Procfile` first.
-For the Luigi stack (only supporting PHP), use the PHP filename as the `WORKER_NAME`.
 If your app is running on the Pinky stack, add the following line to your app's `Procfile`:

 ~~~